adamchainz/django-htmx/docs/extension_script.rst

 Jinja Templates
 ^^^^^^^^^^^^^^^

-In your jinja template configuration, add the ``django_htmx.jinja.DjangoHtmxExtension`` function to your extensions:
+In your jinja template configuration, add the ``django_htmx.jinja.DjangoHtmxExtension`` class to your extensions:

 .. code-block:: python